 We compute our average days sales outstanding, or DSO, as of a given date based on our total trade receivables balance, including unbilled accounts receivable, at the end of the period, divided by the average daily total revenue of the trailing three-month period.
 This metric is used by us to determine the effectiveness of our credit and collection efforts in allowing credit to customers, as well as our ability to collect.
-We compute our average daily cost of operating expenses over such period, excluding depreciation, amortization, and certain other costs that are excluded from Adjusted EBITDA.
+We compute our average days payable outstanding, or DPO, as of a given date based on our trade payables balance at the end of the period, divided by the average daily cost of operating expenses over such period, excluding depreciation, amortization, and certain other costs that are excluded from Adjusted EBITDA.
 This metric is used by the Company to determine the amount of days it takes to pay its invoices to our trade creditors.
 Limitations for these metrics include limiting their usefulness as a comparative measure and the metrics not being the best indicator of our cash flows.
 You should compensate for these limitations by relying primarily on the Company's GAAP results and using the non-GAAP financial measures only supplementally.